GStreamer/gstreamer/markdown/additional/design/probes.md

 list of probes.

-`GST_PAD_PROBE_PASS` is relevant for blocking probes and will temporarily unblock the pad and let the item trough, it will then block again on the next item.
+`GST_PAD_PROBE_PASS` is relevant for blocking probes and will temporarily unblock the pad and let the item through, it will then block again on the next item.

 ## Blocking probes